ceremcem/build-freecad-asm3/README.md

 1. Build process won't be affected by any unintentional system upgrades.
 You can be perfectly in sync with the developers' environment conditions (eg. specific version of a specific dependency) without affecting rest of your system.
 2. If any code updates break your build process or there are *some* commits that cause frequent crashes, just report the problem and return to a previous snapshot in seconds to continue your work.
 When the problem is fixed, optionally roll forward (to save build time), do a code update, build and use the new version.
 3. In case of an event described in step 2, you had done a rollback and you have been continuing your work.
 Then developer responds and requires some more information.
-Just switch to the crashing version, provide the information, do a rollback, continue your work from where you left.
+Just boot the crashing vm, provide the information, close, continue your work from where you left.
 4. Maintain a complex build process in one place and use it on any distro (even on non-Linux machines with a moderate performance penalty).
 5. Naturally, provides a security layer for malicious or accidental harms that uses potential holes of the software (such as poorly designed workbench)